What Employers Can Do about Substance Abuse in the Workplace

 Random Drug Testing

 Random drug testing prevents employees from using drugs while they work for you.
-This is an effective means to stop employees from using drugs but it can cause problems later on.
-The legal procedures for drug testing can get sticky particularly if a positive test results in termination.
+This is an effective means to stop employees from using drugs,` but it can cause problems later on.
+The legal procedures for drug testing can get sticky, particularly if a positive test result in termination.
 Before implementing random drug testing, it is always good to make sure that you are within your legal right to do so.

 Due to the legal aspects of random drug testing, many employers only drug test in the event of an accident or suspicion.
-Most employees are tested if they are filing a workman’s compensation claim or have an accident resulting in severe injury.
+Most employees are tested if they are making a workers’ compensation claim or have an accident resulting in severe injury.

 Drug Seminars

-Holding drug seminars is also a good way for employer to prevent and circumvent substance abuse issues.
-Knowing the how to spot drug abuse, what programs are available, and how to approach suspected employees, helps workers to understand the procedures and that there is help available.
-Sometimes knowing that there are options other than losing the job helps employees choose a path of recovery instead of downward spiral.
+Holding drug seminars is also a good way for employers to prevent and circumvent substance abuse issues.
+Knowing how to spot drug abuse, what programs are available, and how to approach suspected employees helps workers understand the procedures and help available.
+Sometimes knowing that there are options other than losing the job helps employees choose a path of recovery instead of a downward spiral.

 Get Help Now